djfranzel/com.voice-foundry.coding-assessment/readme.md

     vanity numbers in a DB and having those available for a human to parse them.
 Some of the code could be refactored further, but I had a lot of fun with it, so it is fairly condensed given what it is doing.
 I'm sure that a client would have suggestions and after a few iterations and conversations, we'd be able to add functionality to have a great product delivered.

+    I did not have time to implement the Custom Resource.
+I understand they are useful for automating a deployment
+    when Cloud Formation doesn't natively support the service.
+Instead, I created a `contact-flow.json` export that contains all the configuration for the contact flow, including the lambda arn.
+You can simply upload that .json into your contact flow, and the functionality is there.

 4. What other considerations would you make before making our toy app into something that would be ready for high volumes of traffic, potential attacks from bad folks, etc.